The Sportsmanship I Basketball All-Star Game Committee is looking for nominations for the 2018 Sports Person of the Year

 in Western PA.
-The Sports Person of the Year should go to someone who has shown the ideas of sportsmanship throughout his or her career.
+The Sports Person of the Year Award will go to someone who has shown the ideas of sportsmanship throughout his or her

 Nominations can be submitted to the Clarion County YMCA, attention Jesse Kelley, Director at email@example.com or by mail to 15952 Rt.
 322, Suite 1 Clarion, PA 16214.
 Please include the name of the person you are nominating and short letter explaining why you are nominating them.
 Letters for this year’s award will be accepted through March 1st.